DRONEOA/DroneOA_ROS/doc/FGM_Plan_Checklist.md

 ## Class Structure:
 - Create skeleton Class structure
   - How classes interacts?
-Use composition.
-Probably inheritance for pure algorithmic class. i.e. My algo class -> base AFP class
+Use composition for class interaction.
+Probably use inheritance for different levels of pure algorithmic classes. i.e. My algo class -> base AFP class
-  - [Add Your Decision @DanielXu] Determine public interface/fields
+  - Determine public interface/fields
   - Need runner thread?
 Planning to use runner thread.
 Will see how it goes

 ## Stages:
 ### Collect & Evaluation
 - Process lidar data:
   - Want sector data (e.g. per 1 degree) OR raw data?
-Sector data [Would the algo require more info than this?]
+Sector data.
+But this would depends on the precision/range we can get from lidar raw data and the accuracy needed from the algorithm
   - Need speed correction?
 Yes.
 Should be easy
   - Need orientation correction? ^same as above
   - Unified unit for data?
 I would suggest using metic standard (i.e. m)
-  - data cleansing (Not needed if getting sector data from lidar interface ?)
+  - data cleansing (Not needed if getting sector data from lidar interface.)
   - intermediate data storage
 - Do you need CNC data? (e.g. vehicle speed, altitude) Yes
 - What's the precondition for this algorithm to run? location, speed, lidar scan data